-Municipal return flows primarily derive from the discharge of treated waste water generated at three municipal waste water treatment plants in the SMVMA.
+Municipal return flows primarily derive from the discharge of treated waste water generated at three municipal waste water treatment plants in the SMVMA (with a very minor amount derived from septic systems in the Sisquoc Valley).
 Additional return flows derive from the application of landscape irrigation within the service areas of the three main water purveyors of the SMVMA.
 The estimation of these municipal return flows are described below.

 The three municipal waste water treatment plants in the SMVMA are as follows: the City of Santa Maria plant located west of the City; the Laguna Sanitation District plant west of the Santa Maria Airport; and the City of Guadalupe plant west of Guadalupe (see Appendix A, Figure 2a).
 At the City of Santa Maria WWTP, influent volumes are metered and recorded, and all treated water is discharged to percolation ponds near Green Canyon adjacent to the plant facilities.
-At the Laguna Sanitation District (Laguna CSD) WWTP, influent volumes are metered and recorded, and in 2017, the large majority of treated water (95%) was discharged to permanent spray fields north and west of the plant facilities and to Santa Maria airport lands for irrigation.
-The remaining Laguna SD effluent (5%), was brine derived from reverse osmosis treatment of part of the total waste water flow; that brine is discharged to a deep injection well (a converted oil well, completed below the base of fresh groundwater).
-No effluent was provided for industrial use in 2017.
-At the City of Guadalupe WWTP, influent volumes are recorded and all treated water is discharged to permanent spray fields north of the plant facilities, across the Santa Maria River (with storage pond north of the facility).
+At the Laguna Sanitation District (Laguna CSD) WWTP, influent volumes are metered and recorded.
+The large majority of treated water was discharged to permanent spray fields north and west of the plant facilities and to Santa Maria airport lands for irrigation (with winter discharges to storage ponds).
+No effluent was provided for industrial use in 2018 but a very small amount went to commercial use (e.g., dust control, soil compaction) in the Santa Maria Valley.
+At the City of Guadalupe WWTP, influent volumes are recorded and all treated water is discharged to permanent spray fields north of the plant facilities, across the Santa Maria River (with discharge to a storage pond north of the facility).

-The monthly total influent data from 2017 are shown by facility and method of disposal in Table 4.2-1.
-For all three plants, effluent volumes are estimated to be 90 percent of the metered influent, with the remainder assumed to be lost (consumed) during treatment.
-In 2017, a total estimated 10,200 af of treated municipal waste water were discharged in the SMVMA.
-About 76 percent (7,770 af) of that total was discharged to the percolation ponds of the City of Santa Maria WWTP.
-Approximately 23 percent (2,350 af) of the total treated water was discharged by Laguna CSD to spray irrigation of the WWTP permanent pasture and Santa Maria airport lands and by the City of Guadalupe to spray irrigation.
-The balance of less than one percent (about 85 af) of the total treated water was brine discharged by deep well injection.
+The monthly total influent data from 2018 are shown by facility and method of disposal in Table 4.2-1.
+For the Cities of Santa Maria and Guadalupe plants, effluent volumes are estimated to be 90 percent of the metered influent, with the remainder assumed to be lost (consumed) during treatment.
+For the Laguna CSD, effluent volumes are calculated as the balance of the recorded influent minus sludge and brine volumes.
+In 2018, a total estimated 10,060 af of treated municipal waste water were discharged in the SMVMA.
+About 74 percent (7,460 af) of that total was discharged to the percolation ponds of the City of Santa Maria WWTP.
+Approximately 20 percent (2,050 af) of the total treated water was discharged by Laguna CSD to spray irrigation of the WWTP permanent pasture and Santa Maria airport lands and by the City of Guadalupe to spray irrigation.
+The balance of five percent (about 550 af) of the total treated water remained in storage or went to commercial use.